aire1/mtproxy_autoinstaller/README.md

 ### Requirements

-You must have open 443 and 1080 ports.
+If you want to install MTProxy, open 443 port, if you want to install SOCKS5, open 1080 port.

 ### How to install?